waqasahmad31/enterprise-ngrx-template/README.md

   - `GET/POST /api/users`
   - `GET/PUT/DELETE /api/users/:id`

+### Mock API (development-only)

+The in-app mock API is intended for local development/demo only.

+- Enabled by default in `src/environments/environment.ts` via `mockApiEnabled: true`.
+- Disabled in production in `src/environments/environment.prod.ts` via `mockApiEnabled: false`.
+- The interceptor is only registered when `!environment.production && environment.mockApiEnabled`.

+To connect a real backend API:

+1. Set `mockApiEnabled: false`.
+2. Ensure runtime config `apiBaseUrl` points to your backend.
+3. Implement server-side auth endpoints or wire to your existing auth.

 ### Production auth (cookie session via SSR server)

 In production mode, this template is designed to run as a same-origin “BFF” using the SSR Express server in `src/server.ts`: